 How to select

-· Caraway is widely used as a spice for culinary purposes and for flavoring bread, biscuits, cakes and cheese.
+• Caraway is widely used as a spice for flavouring bread, biscuits, cakes and cheese.

-• It is also used for seasoning sausages and as medicine to relief stomach ailments.
+• It is also used as medicine to relieve stomach ailments.

 How to store

-· The seeds are also useful in strengthening the functions of stomach.
-They relieve flatulence and are useful in flatulent colic, countering any possible adverse effects of medicines.
+• The seeds are also useful in strengthening the stomach functions.
+In specific, they relieve flatulence and are useful in flatulent colic, countering any possible adverse effects of medicines.
 For flatulence, a cup of tea made from caraway seeds taken thrice a day, after meals, will give relief.

 • Caraway seed oil is used orally in overcoming bad breath or insipid taste.